Open In Colab

 print('All done')

-When the runs are all done, collect the dt, CPU and e_RMS data from these log files, as before.
+When the runs are all done, collect the dt, CPU and eRMS data from the HDF5 files, as before.

 [ ]: